 4) While implying that content marketing is important, Dan advocates two other traffic strategies – social bookmarking and link pyramid – that I feel has little benefit for today’s SEO.
 The purpose is to create so-called good quality back links to achieve faster indexing, more traffic and obviously get more social engagement.

 Over the years, many marketers have gamed the system, leading to many unnatural and poor quality links being created.
 As a result, most search engines have gotten smarter in detecting these links and might not necessarily reward your site with higher rankings even if you use them.
 To make matters worse, Dan actually recommends hiring Fiverr gigs to build those links.

 Seriously, anything done for $5 in relation to traffic generation is mostly automated and that is something you shouldn’t get involved with as it will hurt your site in the long run.

 So, Is Deadbeat Super Affiliate Worth Your Time?

-There’s much to learn in those areas because it provides a good foundation for your affiliate business to thrive on the search engines as well as better understanding your niche behaviour.
-If you have a good grasp of that knowledge, there’s really no need to use any backlinking strategies in the first place.
+There’s much to gain in those areas because it provides a good foundation for your affiliate business to thrive on the search engines as well as better understanding your niche behavior.
+If you have a good grasp of that knowledge, there’s really no need to use any back linking strategies in the first place.

-Overall, I found the course to be most helpful (although not the best) for people who wants to get involved with video marketing.
-As for the others, I much rather you follow the step-by-step training that’s provided by the Wealthy Affiliate program.
-At least, you are getting good quality hosting, up-to-date tutorials, a reliable keyword tool and a strong community support – all in one platform.
+Overall, I found the course to be most helpful (although not the best) for people who wants to get involved in video marketing.
+As for the rest of the topics, I much prefer that you follow the step-by-step guidance that’s available in the Wealthy Affiliate platform.
+At least with this program, you are getting good quality hosting, up-to-date tutorials, a reliable keyword tool and a strong community support – all in one platform.